ltonetwork/documentation/04-scenario/index.md

 # Live Contracts - Scenario

-### Abstract

 A Live Contract scenario is a definition of procedure as a Finite State Machine (FSM).
 As an FSM, the scenario can be visualized as flowchart and instantiated as a process.

-### Note to Readers

-The issues list for this draft can be found at <https://github.com/legalthings/livecontracts-specs/issues>.
-For additional information, see <http://livecontracts.io/>.

-To provide feedback, use this issue tracker, the communication methods listed on the homepage, or email the document editors.

-### Copyright Notice

-Copyright (c) 2017 LegalThings One.
-All rights reserved.

-You may use this specification under the [Creative Commons Attribution 4.0 International Public License](https://raw.githubusercontent.com/legalthings/livecontracts-specifications/master/LICENSE).

 ## Workflow